-Approval of the recommended action will authorize the California Statewide Community Development Authority ("CSCDA") to issue tax-exempt bonds to permit the acquisition and rehabilitation of the Valley Palms Apartments, an existing apartment property with no City funding, providing 352 affordable apartments located at 2155 and 2245 Lanai Avenue.
-It will also result in lengthened affordability restrictions, preserving the supply of affordable housing in San José.
+Approval of the recommended action will authorize CSCDA to issue tax-exempt private activity bonds ("Bonds") to permit the acquisition and rehabilitation of the Parkside Terrace Apartments (formerly known as Hidden Brooks Apartments), an existing apartment property with no City funding providing 200 affordable apartments located at 463 Wooster Avenue, built in 1972.
+The action will also result in lengthened affordability restrictions on 200 apartments, preserving the supply of affordable housing in San José; the new restrictions will expire in 2074, rather than 2056.